Primitives-xyz/primitives-protocol/CONTRIBUTING.md

-# Contributing to Metaplex Bubblegum
+# Contributing to Primitives Protocol

 This is a quick guide to help you contribute to Metaplex Bubblegum.